Digital product development guide

 Product Ownership

-A Product Owner represents the client’s voice in the project.
-He/she has in-depth knowledge of the client’s business and how the digital product fits in it.
+A Product Owner represents the client’s perspective in the project.
+They bring in-depth knowledge of the client’s business and how the digital product fits within it.

 Project Management